News

 Impact: In response to the trigger law, Planned Parenthood Great Plains has completely halted abortions in Arkansas.

-In Florida, a 15-week abortion ban signed by Gov. Ron DeSantis in 2022 is in effect pending litigation.
+In Florida, a 15-week abortion ban signed by Republican Gov. Ron DeSantis in 2022 is in effect as litigation continues.

-The law may ultimately come before the Florida Supreme Court, the Orlando Sentinel noted.
-The high court recognized a “right” to abortion in the Florida Constitution in 1989, but all of the current justices were appointed by Republican governors, and three of the seven are DeSantis appointees.
+The Florida Supreme Court agreed in January 2023 to hear a challenge to the law.
+The high court invented a legal “right” to abortion in the Florida Constitution in 1989, but all of the current justices were appointed by Republican governors, and five of the seven are DeSantis appointees.

-Penalties: Illegal abortions can result in third-degree felony charges.
+Penalties: Illegal abortions can result in third-degree felony charges, which carry up to five years in prison and $5,000 in fines.

 GEORGIA – Ban at around six weeks